 (b) any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal control over financial reporting.

-Date: November 10, 2010 /s/Najeeb Ghauri

-Najeeb Ghauri

-Chief Executive Officer
+/s/Najeeb Ghauri Najeeb Ghauri, Chief Executive Officer Principal executive officer

 Certification Pursuant to 18 U.S.C.
 Section 1350 As Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002

 I, Boo-Ali Siddiqui, certify that: